Config files and scripts to create MSI-files

 2015-08-08: Project abandoned

-Realistically I will never find the time to finalize the port of this from Win-XP to Win-7.
+I will probably not find time to finalize the port of this from Win-XP to Win-7 anytime soon.

 2014-09-05: progress switching registry filter to whitelist